sungsujaing/Artificial_Intelligence_articles_and_tutorials/Articles/Exploring GAN, WGAN and StyleGAN.md

 ## StyleGAN

 Another very interesting extension of GAN includes [NVIDIA's StyleGAN](https://arxiv.org/pdf/1812.04948.pdf) introduced in 2018.
 StyleGAN generates extremely realistic images of human faces.
 The pre-trained model and weights are available in their repository and they can be used to generate the highly resolved fake human face images from Jupyter notebook.
-The full code snippet to implement StyleGAN can be found [***HERE***](https://github.com/sungsujaing/ML_DL_articles_resources/blob/master/Code%20appendix/NVIDIA_style_GAN_face_gen_example.ipynb).
+The full code to implement StyleGAN can be found [***HERE***](https://github.com/sungsujaing/ML_DL_articles_resources/blob/master/Code%20appendix/NVIDIA_style_GAN_face_gen_example.ipynb).

 First, we need to clone the StyleGAN repository as: